itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Open Issues: N/A

-## Use Case: Show Available Moves
+### Use Case: Show Available Moves
 Primary Actor: Player

 Iteration: 2

-Goal in Context:
+Goal in Context: Show where a piece cam move on the board

-Precondition:

-Trigger:
+Precondition: It is the players turn

+Trigger: The player selects a game piece

 Scenario:

-Post Condition:
+  1. the player chooses what piece they wan to move
+  2. all legal moves for that piece are highlighted on the board
+  3. if the player selects a legal move the pice gets moved, otherwise it deselects the piece

+Post Condition: The player can select where they want to move the piece

+Exceptions: N/A

+Priority: mid-low

+When Available: once all the game rules and systems are already working

+Frequency of Use: a few times per game turn

+Channel to Actor: The GUI

+Secondary Actors: N/A

+Open Issues: N/A

+## Meta Game

+### Use Case: Start Game
+Primary Actor: Player and Opponent

+Iteration: 1

+Goal in Context: start a new game of checkers

+Precondition: both players have opened the game, and start a game with the matchmaking system

+Trigger: the matchmaking system creates a match with the player and opponent

+Scenario:
+  1. the player and opponent with similar skill levels both look for a new match in the matchmaking system
+  2. the matchmaking system see's that have a similar skill ranking, and pairs them together
+  3. the matchmaking system creates a new game between the player and opponent

+Post Condition: The player and opponent can play checkers against each other

-Exceptions:
+Exceptions: N/A

-Priority:
+Priority: High

-When Available:
+When Available: Iteration 1, will likely be the 1st thing implemented

-Frequency of Use:
+Frequency of Use: once per game

-Channel to Actor:
+Channel to Actor: GUI/Network code

-Secondary Actors:
+Secondary Actors: N/A

-Open Issues:
+Open Issues: N/A

-## Use Case: Choose Starting Player
+### Use Case: Choose Starting Player
 Primary Actor:

 Iteration: